oirlab/liger_iris_pipeline/docs/source/development/datamodels.rst

 All data will be stored in FITS file format, following similar conventions used by JWST, see https://jwst-docs.stsci.edu/understanding-data-files.
 The DRS team may choose to adopt non-FITS file formats for certain calibrations if appropriate.

 The structure of all FITS files used by the DRS are encoded as schemas in YAML format in schema files.
-Schema files can also reference other schema files, for example, `core.schema.yaml <https://github.com/oirlab/liger_iris_pipeline/blob/4e85942b481ab948e0ea790b509432479d5bd6b9/liger_iris_pipeline/datamodels/schemas/core.schema.yaml#L4>`_ internally refernces several files.
+Schema files can also reference other schema files, for example, `core.schema.yaml <https://github.com/oirlab/liger_iris_pipeline/blob/4e85942b481ab948e0ea790b509432479d5bd6b9/liger_iris_pipeline/datamodels/schemas/core.schema.yaml#L4>`_ internally references several files.
 See the JWST documentation `here <https://stdatamodels.readthedocs.io/en/latest/jwst/datamodels/schemas.html#jwst-schemas>`_ for more information on schemas.

 One crucial entry in the schema is meta.model_type, which is specified by the FITS header key ``DATAMODL``.